sille1994/Optimization-of-Hyperparameters-in-a-Convolution-Neural-Network/README.md

 Then run: "python test_Running_HO_on_CNN.py"

 # #
-To run pylint:
+To run pylint:<br/>
 Pylint has troubles with Torch.
+There is no<br/>
+[solution](https://github.com/pytorch/pytorch/issues/701), thus
-There is no [solution](https://github.com/pytorch/pytorch/issues/701), thus --disable=no-member is added.
+--disable=no-member is added.
 Open the terminal and make sure you are in the